RomainThery/electron-typescript-vscode/README.md

 # electron-typescript-vscode
-Boilerplate for Electron application written in TypeScript with VSCode
+Boilerplate for Electron applications written in TypeScript with VSCode